 Author’s Note: Being a writer of fantasy fiction, since the existence of a 5th dimension has yet to be proved, I personally believe that I can link to it with my imagination.
 How else can I explain the invented testimonials that follow?

-…with Robin Williams at 5D Studios:
+…with Robin Williams at the 5D Library:

 H. R. Post: Mr. Williams, thanks for giving us a few minutes of your time.
 Today we’re asking celebrities what they’re reading.
 What are you reading?

 Williams, with a shy smile: Call me Robin.
 I’m reading BETRAYED, Book III of The Dragon’s Game Books.

 H. R. Post: But it hasn’t been released yet?

 Williams: I know.
 I contacted H. N. Henry and asked for an advance reader copy.
 After reading Books I and II, I had to have this one.
 He was kind to oblige.
 He sent me a digital copy via Ork.
 (Bashful smile) Nanu Nanu.

 H. R. Post: How would you describe the series so far?

 Williams, holding out his hand: It’s Game of Thrones on a diet.
 You can almost count the characters on the fingers of your hand.
 And Nagora, the main character!
 Move over Georgie Porgie.
 You kiss this girl and make her cry, you gonna pay big time.
 (Williams stands spread-eagled, one hand stabbing at the palm of his other before it goes to his crotch and he winces in pain, and then sits back down.)
 A scene from Book III, you’ve gotta read it.
 By the way, Stieg Larson recommended I read The Dragon’s Game books.

 H. R. Post: What did he say that convinced you?